willmendesneto/nodebots-workshop/workshop-steps.md

 ** Yes, they are the same components as the third example;
 *** We already have the template file.
 So that we can keep focusing in the game integration steps
 **** In this step, you already know everything you want

+### Steps

+- Explain the challenge and the idea of simon game;
+- Explain the memory game template, current behaviour and the areas to implement the code;

 ### Challenges